davidjaimes/crowdfunding-trend-analysis/README.md

       - Updates on projects between campaigner and their pledgers.

 ### What are some other possible tables and/or graphs that we could create?

+List of possible table and/or graphs:
+   - Compare the average goal amount between successful and failed projects filtered by Categories.
+Important to get a sense of much money should be requested.
+   - Compare the average donation per backer between successful and failed projects.
+Some projects may have many backers and others might have few backers; but based on Category, some projects may raise more per backer.
+   - Success rate vs Failure rate for each Category and Sub-Category.
+Similar to graph 1 but turn number of successful and failed to percentages.